Brutal32/Free-C2-Python/README.md

 # SKID-XV
 Free C2 for all people

+I know, it maybe bad but j4f xd

 Hi User, I'm 2x2509h/Brutal32

 Today, I public Athena-XV and SKID-XV and it's fork from NovaSec-XV